Skip to content

 Default: null

-• pue Power usage effectivenes efficiency coefficient of the data centre.
-For local cluster you can usually find out your specific PUE at the system administrators or system managers.
-Also the current yearly worldwide average could be used.
+Power usage effectiveness (PUE) of the data centre.
+For local cluster you can usually find out your specific PUE from the system administrators or system managers.
+Also, the current yearly worldwide average could be used.
+The plugin uses provider-specific default PUE values for supported cloud platforms if the respective executor is registered by Nextflow.
+You can find these values in the executor PUE mapping file.

 Default: 1.00